Yandex Cloud

 Terraform will show any errors found in your configuration files.

-5. Confirm the deletion of resources.
+5. Confirm deleting the resources.

 1. Run this command to view the planned changes: